wallahi06/Tipo/README.md

 ```

 ## Usage
-The Tipo Library is a very easy to use and efficent research tool for AI researchers, it includes a fully customizable forward propagations system using our new module named Node, combining that with our Functional modules that consists of all necessarry functions and methods to create a fully working AI.
+The Tipo Library is a very easy to use and efficent research tool for AI researchers, it includes a fully customizable forward propagations system using our new module named Node, combining that with our Functional module that consists of all necessarry functions and methods to create a fully working AI.

 The ```Tipo.Functional``` supports many activation and cost functions to use them simply use the command
 ```python